batsonjay/uploadDistributor/docs/Implementation-plan.md

   - Implement proper error handling for network issues
   - Integrate with Mixcloud and SoundCloud APIs
 - Start work on Web Client Development with role-based UI
+- Continue refining terminology throughout the codebase for clarity

 ## Critical Path and Risk Mitigation (Revised)